 Please can you explain what is scheduling?
 And secondly, what are the challenges of a Scheduler?

 Scheduling and planning are different.
-Planning comes first and scheduling is done after the plan is finalised.
+Planning comes first and scheduling is done after the plan is finalized.
 A Scheduler makes the plan happen.

 What is scheduling?